-Eastern Standard Time is 6 hours behind of Central European Time
+Eastern Daylight Time is 5 hours behind of Central European Time

 Eastern Standard Time

 Offset: EST is 5 hours behind Greenwich Mean Time (GMT) and is used in North America